dibikhin/fp-builder-js/README.md

-# The Builder pattern in Functional style
+# The Builder pattern in functional style

 An example implementation of the GoF Builder pattern using Funcional Programming.
 Immutability achieved by sequential evolving frozen objects.

 ## Prerequisites
 - Node.js
 - NPM
-- Basic knowledge of Functional Programming
-- Basic knowledge of Ramda library
+- Basic knowledge of Functional Programming and Ramda library

 ## Installing